 First time I made it I made the avocado soup plain.
 I often have smashed avocado on rye crackers for lunch.
 That time I thought to blend avocado with a bit of chicken broth and coconut milk.
 Then I added spices and crushed same crackers on top.
 Same toast just kinda reversed.

-Second time around, I had about 10 shrimp left from making zucchini and shrimp.
+Second time around, I had about 10 shrimp left from making lemon dill shrimp.
 I closed my eyes and imagined if sautéing shrimp for 4 minutes on a 30C+ day would be crazy… Coconut oil, garlic powder, smoked paprika and shrimp – total heaven.
 Do it!

 Then I remembered I had sun dried tomatoes packed in oil with herbs.
 A bit of cilantro and green onions from a garden…Creamy velvety soup, juicy shrimp with a kick and fresh herbs with a bite.
 Not to mention sun dried tomatoes adding another level of flavour.
 This cold shrimp avocado bisque just won a top spot on my summer menu.
 Whenever summer decides to arrive.
 And this soup is dairy free and super super filling because of all those healthy fats.
 I was full for 4 hours after eating a grey size bowl.
 That is a very long time for me because I eat a lot and all the time.
 I imagine on a hot day I would last even longer.